 About the Europa Club

 The Club has always enjoyed a comfortable relationship with the Europa Aircraft Company, and now with Swift Aircraft Ltd., the parent company, but the Europa Club is completely independent of the company.The Europa Club was formed in February 1994 under the then PFA/now LAA type-club rules and the Constitution reflects those beginnings.
 The founder members planned to bring together both existing and prospective Europa builders in an independent forum for discussion and action on issues concerned with the building and flying of Europa aircraft.
-Worldwide membership stands at over 350.

 The objective of the Europa Club is to bring together as many builders and operators as possible, to share knowledge and experience for mutual benefit.
 This is achieved through the newsletter, The Europa Flyer published three times a year, by face-to-face contact at meetings, seminars and fly-ins; and on the Matronics forum.
 You will find more details on this in Keep in touch.